-This is evident in the progress chart below of 26 children within school.
+This is evident in the progress chart below of 25 children within school.
 The impact of reading as been significant across year groups with an average of 3.15 progress across PP. In maths we had an average of 2.95 and in writing we had an average of 3.2.
 This shows the impact of teaching and interventions to ensure that we close the gap between disadvantaged children and their peers.
-A focus on next years Yr4 will be prioritised with quality teaching and key interventions.
+A focus on next year's Yr2, Yr4 and Yr5 will be prioritised with quality teaching and key interventions as they have significant needs and gaps that need to be closed so they are able to progress in their education.